• Skip to primary navigation

 Filezilla WordPress uploads folder images

 Remember that all the thumbnails associated with your original image must be edited.
+WordPress automatically grabs the different sizes and uses them for different parts of your theme.

 The video below outlines the principle of these placeholders using WAMP as a localhost.
 This scenario assumes you’re building a new website for the first time.

-Of course, you don’t have to use a localhost, nor does it have to be a new site.
+(Of course, you don’t have to use a localhost, nor does it have to be a new site.)

 Placeholders are an effective, methodical, time-saving approach to adding image content to draft WordPress pages.